 VCHT conducts research on the bioluminescence of Puerto Mosquito Bay, specifically focusing on the bioluminescence levels and dinoflagellates abundances.

-Four species of mangrove will be grown, Rhizophora mangle (red mangrove), Avicennia germinans (black mangrove), Laguncularia racemosa (white mangrove) and Conocarpus erectus (button mangrove).
-Rhizophora will be cultivated using an innovative protocol designed by VCHT biologist, Viequense Erick Bermúdez Carambot: under inundation, salinity and nutrient conditions that emulate those found in the Bioluminescent Bay.
-The nursery will be powered by photovoltaic energy and will serve a demonstration, training, and educational resource for other VCHT programs such as MANTA and The Wizards of Nature.
+The trust works on protecting the area through its Mangrove Project which is developed with funding from ConPRmetidos, Hispanic Federation, 11th Hour Racing, The Ocean Foundation, the New York Community Trust, and our members and friends, in particular, artist Lulu Atkin.
+The mangroves are along the mouth of the Puerto Mosquito Bay and protect the Pyrodinium bahamense bloom from washing out into the sea.
+Four species of mangrove are grown through the project, Rhizophora mangle (red mangrove), Avicennia germinans (black mangrove), Laguncularia racemosa (white mangrove) and Conocarpus erectus (button mangrove).
+Rhizophora are cultivated using an innovative protocol designed by VCHT biologist, Viequense Erick Bermúdez Carambot: under inundation, salinity and nutrient conditions that emulate those found in the Puerto Mosquito Bioluminescent Bay.
+The nursery is powered by photovoltaic energy and serves as a demonstration, training, and educational resource for other VCHT programs such as MANTA and The Wizards of Nature.